Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 - Visit our Sauna FAQ and Why Buy From Us pages to learn more about installation support, warranties, and our approach.

-Whether you ultimately choose an infrared cabin or a traditional Finnish sauna, the goal is the same: to create a grounding, restorative ritual you’ll look forward to using several times a week.
+Whether you ultimately choose an infrared cabin or a traditional Finnish sauna, the goal is the same: to create a grounding, calming ritual you’ll look forward to using several times a week.
 When you’re ready, we’re here to help you bring that experience home.